hrhotz/buehler-colonyclassification/README.md

 ### Prerequisites:

 You must have python v.
-3.6 or above and the conda package manager installed.
+3.6 and the conda package manager installed.
 The recommended way to get this is through the Anaconda distribution - instructions are available here: https://conda.io/docs/user-guide/install/download.html

 The neural networks used in the pipeline are built using the `fastai` library.
 You can follow the steps here to install it using conda and create a conda environment: https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652

 **Important!** The colony classification pipeline runs with `fastai` **version 0.7**, which is not the latest version.
 Please make sure you download v0.7 and not v.1.x.
-This code has **not** been tested with later versions!
+This code has **not** been tested with later versions! `fastai` version 0.7 runs only with python v.
+3.6 .

 ### Downloading and setting up the pipeline: